amrosaeed/Terra-Challenge/README.md

 2. [x] Hosting eth-web-app | https://100aq6vcvfedpdtaqkfdp8unjm4cs6p4153ikbnvsjd3sd1dtipeg5g.siasky.net/#/
 3. [x] Hosting Terra-Station | https://1001masu2en7jc3d09uurtn0qdi82unsi3ok19cuehorg9veulubkq8.siasky.net/

+### Terra station wallet | Mirror mobile wallet
+1. [x] Currently its possible that Ledger device will connect to [Terra-Station](https://1001masu2en7jc3d09uurtn0qdi82unsi3ok19cuehorg9veulubkq8.siasky.net/).
+2. [ ] We've been searching the possiblity of creating a distributed and censorship-free permissionless store for browser extension on Fluence network like terra-station, as unfortunately  there will be always the possiblity of chrome browser remove the extension out of its store.
+3. [ ] We also looked at integrating mAssets to MASK network allowing sending,recieving and trading over web2 social networks like twitter but unfortunately we cut short on time.
+4.
 ## Host Mirror's User Interface Back-End On Akash

 ***State of data feeds for Mirror-web-dapp:***